3225, Martha Van Rensselaer Hall

-Maureen R. Waller is Associate Professor of Policy Analysis and Management at Cornell University.
+Maureen R. Waller is Professor of Policy Analysis and Management at Cornell University.
 Before joining the PAM faculty, Waller was a research fellow at the Public Policy Institute of California.
 She received her PhD in Sociology from Princeton University.

 Funding for Waller's research has been provided by the WT Grant Foundation, NICHD, NSF, NIFA (USDA), the William and Flora Hewlett Foundation, the Public Policy Institute of California, the Cornell Population Center, the Institute for Social Sciences, and the Bronfenbrenner Life Course Center at Cornell University.

 Waller, Maureen R. (2002).
 My Baby's Father: Unmarried Parents and Paternal Responsibility.
 Ithaca, NY: Cornell University Press.

 Turetsky, Vicki and Maureen R. Waller.
 (2020).
 “Piling on Debt: The Intersections Between Child Support Arrears and Legal Financial Obligations" UCLA Criminal Justice Law Journal, Vol 4, 117-141 https://escholarship.org/uc/item/7vd043jw

 Waller, M.R., L. Nepomynyaschy, D.P.
 Miller, and M. Mingo.
 (2021) "Using a Narrative Approach to Analyze Longitudinal Mixed Methods Data."
 Journal of Mixed Methods Research. https://journals.sagepub.com/doi/abs/10.1177/1558689820953237